Shriya-Magadal/amanda.org/content/about/_readme.md

         http://wiki.zmanda.com

-WHO DO I TALK TO IF I HAVE A PROBLEM?
+## Who do I talk to if I have a problem?
 ---

 You can get Amanda help and questions answered from the mailing lists and